DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 one breaks.
 As Halberstam puts it:

 > The question that seems most pertinent now, in an era of environmental
-> decline, financial corruption \[is\] how do we unbuild the world? …The
+> decline, financial corruption \[is\] how do we unbuild the world? \[…\] The
 > contemporary anarchist does not seek to make life better under the
 > current conditions of exploitation and extraction, but tries, rather,
 > to figure out how to bring things to the point of collapse.[^concl_2]

-The spectral interventions of Herregraven and Charles dissociate the black box of finance from its socio-technical infrastructure and break it open to transformative encounters, represented by alternative forms of relating and of presence, and by extension alternative ways of doing economics.
+The desire to shake and break the black box of finance, the desire to grind the machine to a halt (even if momentarily) and the drift and force with which this happens in artworks of Charles and Herregraven, reflects the resolute rejection of the operations of the black box of finance.
+Further, breaking it down forms a mirror opposite of the helplessness and powerlessness evoked by the black box of finance's perceived imperviousness.
 An observation made by Siddharta Mukherjee on homeostasis is apposite here: ‘There’s a seemingly glassy transparency to things around us that work, made visible only when the glass is cracked and fissured.’[^concl_3] When glass cracks and fissures, it becomes marked.
 Shards reveal the bits and pieces that together made up its smooth and shiny surface.
 When glass shatters, it gives way to other spaces that exist within the seemingly totalizing frame of the black box of finance.
 Shaking and breaking stuff may open to alternatives that exist within and roam amid the seemingly all-encompassing and never-ending spaces of algorithmic capital accumulation.
 The desire to shake and break the black box of finance, the desire to grind the machine to a halt and the drift and force with which this happens in the artworks reflect the resolute rejection of the operations of the black box of finance.
 Further, breaking it down forms the mirror opposite of the perceived helplessness and powerlessness in relation to and the imperviousness of the black box of finance.
-As James Baldwin writes in a different
-context: ‘Any real change implies the breakup of the world as one has always known it, the loss of all that gave one an identity, the end of safety.’[^concl_4] Real change might be for the better but might also be for the worse, as everything is possible within the possible.
+As James Baldwin writes in a different context: ‘Any real change implies the breakup of the world as one has always known it, the loss of all that gave one an identity, the end of safety.’[^concl_4] Indeed the end of safety, as real change might be for the better, but might also be for the worse, as everything is possible within the possible.

 ## Search Anxiety and the Possible of Passionate Acts

 Chapter 4 discussed search anxiety, the anxieties surrounding the centralization and corporatization of access to online information in general, and specifically around Google’ search engine algorithms because it is the most used search engine in Europe and the United States at least.
 Google’s search engine evokes anxiety about the possible exploitation of personal aggregated search data and the algorithmically ranking and listing of search results in the interest of, among other things, revenue.
 Search anxiety is about the possible in relation to a shared dependence on one for-profit company for access to online information.
 It revolves around the implication of quests for knowledge shaped by a for-profit logic.

-The chapter zoomed in on one significant artistic response that has come in the form of an experimental film made by Camille Henrot that espouses the act of collecting. *Grosse Fatigue* enacts web search as a form of collecting within a collection and refers to Walter Benjamin’s conceptualization of the collector.
-When linked to Kierkegaard’s notion of passion, *Grosse Fatigue* shows a relationship to the centralised, monetized, and ordered structures of Google’s search engine which grounds search anxiety in possibility.
+The chapter zoomed in on one significant artistic response: *Grosse Fatigue,* an experimental film made by Camille Henrot that espouses the act of collecting.
+This chapter linked *Grosse Fatigue* to Kierkegaard’s notion of passion to argue that the film's depiction of our relationship to the centralised, monetized, and ordered structures of Google’s search engine which grounds search anxiety in possibility.
 This happens by reframing our searching condition and the act that gives form to it, collecting, as a passionate activity bordering on a feverish condition.
-To search is to collect, and a collection represents an idea or value that the collector feels passionate about and is strongly committed to.
+Referring to Walter Benjamin's conceptualization of the collector, it suggests that to search is to collect, and a collection represents an idea or value that the collector feels passionate about and is strongly committed to.
 In other words, a collection is a concrete abstraction: to collect is a concrete act that happens in connection to abstract ideal, values and desire.

 Kierkegaard claims that passion is one way to relate to the possible.
 Passion can be described as an enduring desire that requires